maybenomad/WMU-CS2240/A1_Map/README.md

 ```c
 int map_serialize(map_t* self, FILE* stream);
 ```
-Iterates through all key/value pairs in the map and outputs them to the supplied file stream in the following format:
+Iterates through all key/value pairs in the map and outputs them to the supplied file stream in the above format.

 ```c
 int map_deserialize(map_t* self, FILE* stream);